 129th Commencement Exercises

-I am honored to have served as your Dean, and I have never been more inspired by a group of graduates.
-You have completed your legal studies against the backdrop of a global pandemic.
-In the process, you have worked remarkably hard, adapted to unprecedented changes, navigated personal difficulties, and advocated for your classmates and communities.
+I am honored to have served as your Dean.
+Together, we navigated a once-in-a-lifetime global pandemic.
+I watched with pride as you rose to the challenge by working remarkably hard, adapting to unprecedented changes, navigating personal difficulties, and advocating for your classmates and communities.

 As you prepare for the bar exam and practice, take nothing for granted; leave nothing to chance.
 Make focus, preparation, and hard work your priorities.
 Be present and accountable in every moment you are called on for your knowledge and leadership.
 Your clients, colleagues, family, friends, and you yourself deserve no less.